 If we talk about Windows you have complete freedom to choose format what you like in the following sizes: 512, 1024, 2048, 4096, or 8192 bytes, or 16, 32, or 64 kilobytes.

-For instance, you have a 1 MB (1,000,000 byte) document file.
-Either you store this file on floppy disk having 512 bytes in each sector or on the hard disk drive having 4096 bytes per sector.
-Regardless of the size of the sector it matters how large the entire device is.
+For instance, you have a 1 MB (1,000,000 bytes) document file.
+Either you store this file on the floppy disk having 512 bytes in each sector or on the hard disk drive having 4096 bytes per sector.
+Regardless of the size of the sector, it matters how large the entire device is.

-The real different between the device having 512 bytes sector and other having 4096 bytes per sector is that the 1 MB file will be spanned across more disk sectors than of 4096 bytes per sector device.
-As 512 is smaller than 4096 that means less pieces of the file will be able to exist in each sector.
+The real difference between the device having 512 bytes sector and other having 4096 bytes per sector is that the 1 MB file will be spanned across more disk sectors than of 4096 bytes per sector device.
+As 512 is smaller than 4096 that means fewer pieces of the file will be able to exist in each sector.

-Generally, the larger AUS is the more close file will be and easy and quick to access which impacts the overall computer performance.
+Generally, the larger AUS is the more close file will be an easy and quick to access which impacts the overall computer performance.

 Changing the AUS

-Though it’s not performed commonly, but you can check the default cluster size table for NTFS, FAT and exFAT file system for different versions of Windows.
+Though it’s not performed commonly, you can check the default cluster size table for NTFS, FAT, and exFAT file system for different versions of Windows.
 For instance, the default AUS is 4 KB (4096 bytes) for most of the hard drives which are mostly formatted using the NTFS system.

 You should use built-in Windows tool for formatting or there are several free programs to do this.